Sysmex Europe

 Trends in AMR

-Addressing how we prescribe and treat with antibiotics is certainly not the only way we should be addressing the fight against antimicrobial resistance, but it is a large part of it.
+Addressing how we prescribe and treat with antibiotics is certainly not the only way we should be addressing the fight against antimicrobial resistance, but it is a large part of it [2].
 The availability and marketing of antibiotics differs significantly between countries, which is an important factor to be aware of when setting national guidelines [10].
 A 2019 study on UTI treatment guidelines across Europe found that fluoroquinolones, a class of antibiotics often used as broad-spectrum treatment in bacterial infections, have a high variation of resistance in E. coli anywhere from 11% to 32.8%.

 What the future of antimicrobial stewardship could look like

 When it comes to growing resistances on a global scale, we’re not only talking about antibiotic-resistant strains of bacteria.
 We’re also considering viruses, fungi and parasites becoming resistant to antivirals, antifungals and antiparasitics, respectively.
-Early and accurate diagnosis of is a critical aspect of efforts to control the rate of AMR.
+Early and accurate diagnosis of infections is a critical aspect of efforts to control the rate of AMR.
 Sysmex currently has solutions that can support laboratories and clinics in detecting bacteria, based on which clinicians can identify infections and evaluate treatment success (e.g. UF-5000).

 We are always working on improving the status quo and investing time and resources in promising new methods and technologies.
 New diagnostic methods and technologies are among the main pillars of stewardship programmes, strengthening the need for well-informed stewards in our governments, as well as stewards in our hospitals and doctor’s offices at the point of care, and in our everyday lives [11].
 If there are widespread awareness campaigns to educate the public on the topic of antibiotic susceptibility testing and antimicrobial resistance, this would be a great start.
+Point-of-care tests could bring the diagnostics into outpatient clinics and thus facilitate evidence-based medication in places where extensive prescription of antibiotics happens [12].

 Antimicrobial resistance has been around for a while, and it doesn’t seem to be going anywhere any time soon.
 Therefore, we must develop new solutions on multiple levels, from pharmaceutical innovation, to rapid and reliable diagnostics for various health care settings, to awareness among the public.